ryyHardy/text-to-minecraft/README.md

 > A bot to help you with all your Minecraft-related needs!

 TextToMinecraft is a bot that can perform all kinds of Minecraft-related tasks, and it can even build structures for you!
 All you need to do is chat with the bot in-game like you would with ChatGPT or other LLMs, and it will perform what you describe to the best of its ability.

+> ### WARNING:
+>
+> This project is still very much a work-in-progress, so use with caution if you plan on testing it in a Minecraft world.
 <!--
 ![](header.png)